 Western disturbance over Jammu and Kashmir and adjoining North Pakistan persisted as an upper air cyclonic circulation extending upto 4.5 km above sea level, according to Weather Office here.

-The Weather Office predicted light to moderate rain or thundershowers at isolated places in HP and duststorms or thunderstorms with light to moderate rain at isolated places in Haryana and Punjab during the next 24 hours.
+The Met office has predicted light to moderate rain or thundershowers at few places in Himachal Pradesh and duststorm or thundestorm with light rain at isolated places in Haryana and Punjab during the next 24 hours.